markbarlow/180bpm/_drafts/blog-ideas.md

 -----

-# click bait for sponsorship
+# click bait for sponsorship etc

 you won't believe what he looks like now

 young pic > old pic

+Why?
 fancy dress, check:
 ageing
 balding
 wrinkly
 Yoda

+Mmmm, London marathon will I run.
+Use the force I will.
+Sponsor me you will.
+Or Rt